 - Make Skeleton Document Immediately

 - Will Get You Organized and Focused

 - Include "Under Construction" Sections (Totally Empty)

 - Develop In Parallel When Possible But...

 - Complete Functional First

 - Complete Design Second

 - Complete Technical Third

 - Refine As Needed

 - Assign Sections to Team Members

 - Share with Client

-- Ask For (Specific) Feedback
+- O Ask For (Specific) Feedback ----- "Is this what you had in mind?"

 - Highlight What's New

 - Tricky Balance

 - ❖ Not Enough?

 - ❖ Too Much?